ezh247467/cse15l-lab-reports/lab-report-1.md

 * mkdir CSE-15L
 * mv helloworld.txt ~/CSE-15L

-*Note: To log out of your ssh, you can either press Ctrl + D, or type exit*.
+*Note: To log out of your ssh, you can either press Ctrl + D, or type logout*.

 ---
 ## 4. Moving Files Over SSH Using SCP